JacobeCode/Machine-Learning-Models-Research/README.md

-# Machine Learning Models Research
+# Machine Learning - Models Research

 This repository contains research connected to Machine Learning project classes.
+Repository contains:

+- part of project created for ML classes [Extra Trees]

+- report that contains description of research and final results.
+Two parts included - SVM and Extra Trees.

+### Project was created in colaboration with Tymoteusz Macewicz.

+### Requirements

+All libraries in YAML file.

 With VS Code required ipykernel-extension.

+### Credits:

 Library used and credits : *https://www.kaggle.com/datasets/anubhavchhabra/drum-kit-sound-samples*